ljvmiranda921/ljvmiranda921.github.io/projects/_posts/2026-08-03-idle-frontier.md

 | `set_palette` | 1 | 0.4% |

 It seems that in most operations, Claude is just passing Lua scripts to Aseprite instead of using the granular drawing tools (e.g., `draw_line`, `draw_polygon`, `draw_pixels`, etc.).
-So in some way, it is actually circumventing the "spirit" of the tool call and relying on its coding capabilities.
+So in some way, it is actually circumventing the "spirit" of the tool call and instead, rely on its coding capabilities.
 When I inspect the Lua call, it's full of for-loops and shifts, which is reasonable in retrospect: although there is a `draw_pixels` tool, using it would require sending hundreds of tool calls (one for each coordinate) to Aseprite.
 Perhaps Claude found that just sending Lua code with a for-loop is much more efficient.

+> ...in some way [Claude] is actually circumventing the "spirit" of the tool call and instead, rely on its coding capabilities.

 Finally, if there's one thing that Claude wowed me, it's in **making storefront assets.**
 Just look at these GIFs!